mwelss-fhg/platform-oam/docs/developer-guide.rst

 ================================================
 1.Rest API Test.
 =============================
+We have created logging-rest-library project only for the developers to test the logging-library in local,logging-rest-library will not be deployed on the server. logging-rest-library is meant only for the developers to test logging-library in their system locally who does not have the access for the dev environment, and need to understand the logging library.
-We have created logging-rest-demo project, in this project we are importing the logging-demo jar so we will import all the functionality & various features of the logging-demo project through the logging-demo jar.
+In this project we are importing the logging-library jar so we will import all the functionality & various features of the logging-library project through the logging-library jar.
-We have created some Rest API methods in the test project logging-rest-demo in that we are implementing the different different features of the logging-demo project.
+We have created some Rest API methods in the test project logging-rest-library in that we are implementing the different different features of the logging-library project.

 How to implement the Logging Library jar?
 =========================================

-To implement the Logging Library jar,there are some few specific given below guidelines which the developer should use while implementing the logging-demo jar.
+To implement the Logging Library jar,there are some few specific given below guidelines which the developer should use while implementing the logging-library jar.

 1.In the starting of the implemented REST API method first use the line from the Logging Library jar as LogConfig.setEnteringMDCs(String targetEntry, String targetService, String user, String responseCode,String responseSeverity)